EnterpriseDB/edb-ansible/roles/init_dbserver/README.md

 * PG_TYPE
   Database Engine supported are: PG and EPAS

-These and other variables can be assigned in the 'pre_tasks' definition of the section: 'How to include the 'edb.postgres.initialize' role in your Playbook'
+These and other variables can be assigned in the 'pre_tasks' definition of the section: 'How to include the 'init_dbserver' role in your Playbook'